gap-packages/sgpdec/README.md

 ## How to use it?

-You need the latest version of the GAP computer algebra system (https://github.com/gap-system/gap).
+You need the latest version of the [GAP computer algebra system](https://www.gap-system.org/).

 To get some idea what SgpDec is capable of, check this paper: SgpDec: Cascade (De)Compositions of Finite Transformation Semigroups and Permutation Groups (http://link.springer.com/chapter/10.1007/978-3-662-44199-2_13).
 For further details the documentation should be helpful.